shibaji7/shibaji7.github.io/_posts/2024-04-19-internet-apoclypse.md

 >
 > Well it depends on your compulsion level about your media activity and phone adiction levels, hence can imagnine answer to this question is subjective.

 Enough of these jokes, let's come to the facts.
 After that this term 'Internet Apoclypse' picked up by various media and projected as 'End-of-Day' scenario and used it as a click-bait to gain profit.
+I
+'ve added listed a few articles below for your reference.
 I have no issues with their buisness model, untill they are reporting it correctly.
-Having said that, it is not only their fault, I guess, us humans like to think, discuss, and fantasize these extereme events.
+Having said that, I do not want to blame media, I guess, us humans like to think, discuss, and fantasize these extereme events.

 > But the question remains:
 > * Does it really going to hapend?
+If 'yes', what [Jyothi et al.](https://ics.uci.edu/~sabdujyo/papers/sigcomm21-cme.pdf) has to say abbout it?
 > * Is there any mitigatation or disaster management plans?

+Lets starts from the top, [Jyothi et al.](https://ics.uci.edu/~sabdujyo/papers/sigcomm21-cme.pdf) mentioned the `Solar Superstorm` as a Black-swan event for internet infrastructire.
+The long distance internet cables that

 In summary, [the study](https://ics.uci.edu/~sabdujyo/papers/sigcomm21-cme.pdf)